-The drought monitor below shows where we stand heading into April compares to last year.
+The drought monitor below shows where we stand week to week.

 Contact an Ag Specialist Today